CareerExplorer’s step-by-step guide on how to become an orthodontist.

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an orthodontist is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become an orthodontist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 According to the U.S. Bureau of Labor Statistics, high school students considering a career as an orthodontist should take courses in biology, anatomy, organic and inorganic chemistry, physics, and mathematics.

-Before they are admitted to dental school and train as an orthodontist, students must complete pre-dental requirements as an undergraduate.
+Before they are admitted to dental school and train as an orthodontist, students must complete pre-dentistry requirements as an undergraduate.
 While some programs will accept students with a minimum of two years of undergraduate education, most prefer to admit applicants with a bachelor’s degree.

 Typical curricula encompass both classroom and lab components in biology, organic and inorganic chemistry, and physics.
 Dental school admissions committees also look for training in anatomy, biochemistry, psychology, and mathematics.
 Business, foreign language, humanities, and social science courses, while not directly related to the field, often make applicants stronger candidates.

 In addition to submitting GPA and transcript information, undergraduate students must pass the Dental Admission Test or DAT, also referred to as the Dental Acceptance Test and Dental Aptitude Test.
 All schools have a minimum score requirement.

 The Dental Admission Test (DAT) is composed of four sections:

 Biology – 40 questions